tmedwards/sugarcube-2/docs/core/macros.md

 ### `<<button linkText [passageName]>> … <</button>>`<br>`<<button linkMarkup>> … <</button>>`<br>`<<button imageMarkup>> … <</button>>` {#macros-macro-button}

 Creates a button that silently executes its contents when clicked, optionally forwarding the player to another passage.
-May be called either with the link text and passage name as separate arguments, with a link markup, or with an image markup.
+May be called with either the link text and passage name as separate arguments, a link markup, or an image markup.

 <p role="note" class="see"><b>See:</b>
 <a href="#macros-interactive-warning">Interactive macro warning</a>.